mzazon/awesome-cloud-projects/aws/data-pipeline-orchestration-glue/data-pipeline-orchestration-glue.md

 1. **Create IAM Role for Glue Workflow Operations**:

    AWS Glue Workflows require IAM roles with specific permissions to access S3, execute jobs, and manage crawlers.
-This role enables the serverless execution model where AWS Glue assumes the role to perform operations on your behalf, ensuring secure and controlled access to your data resources.
+This role enables the serverless execution model where AWS Glue assumes the role to perform operations on your behalf, ensuring secure and controlled access to your data resources following the principle of least privilege.

    ```bash
    # Create trust policy for Glue service